Averaging principles for non-autonomous two-time-scale stochastic reaction-diffusion equations with jump: Introduction

 where $ \bar{B}_1 $ is the averaged coefficient, which will be given in equation (\ref{en18}).
 To demonstrate the validity of the averaging principle, we prove that for any $ T>0 $ and $ \eta >0 $, it yields

 where $ \bar{u} $ is the solution of the averaged equation (\ref{en15}).

-The theory of the averaging principle has a long history, originated by Laplace and Lagrange.
-It has been applied in celestial mechanics, oscillation theory, radiophysics and other fields.
+The theory of the averaging principle originated by Laplace and Lagrange, has been applied in celestial mechanics, oscillation theory, radiophysics and other fields.
 The firstly rigorous results for the deterministic case were given by Bogolyubov and Mitropolskii \cite{Bogolyubov1961asymptotic}.
 Moreover, Volosov \cite{Volosov1962Averaging} and Besjes \cite{besjes1969asymptotic} also promoted the development of the averaging principle.
 Then, great interests have appeared in its application to dynamical systems under random perturbations.
 An important contribution was that, in 1968, Khasminskii \cite{khas1968on} originally proposed the averaging principle for stochastic differential equations (SDEs) driven by Brownian motion.
 Since then, the averaging principle has been an active area of research.
-Many studies on the averaging principle of SDEs have been presented, e.g, Givon \cite{givon2007strong}, Freidlin and Wentzell \cite{freidlin2012random}, Duan \cite{duan2014effective}, Thompson \cite{thompson2015stochastic}, Xu and his co-workers \cite{xu2011averaging,xu2015approximation,xu2017stochastic}.
-Recently, effective approximation for slow-fast SPDEs has been received extensive attention.
+Many studies on the averaging principle of SDEs have been presented, e.g, Givon \cite{givon2007strong}, Freidlin and Wentzell \cite{freidlin2012random}, Duan \cite{duan2014effective}, Thompson \cite{thompson2015stochastic}, Xu and his co-workers \cite{xu2011averaging,xu2015stochastic,xu2017stochastic}.
+Recently, effective approximations for slow-fast SPDEs have been received extensive attention.
 Cerrai \cite{cerrai2009khasminskii,cerrai2011averaging} investigated the validity of the averaging principle for a class of stochastic reaction-diffusion equations with multiplicative noise.
-In addition, Wang and Roberts \cite{wang2012average}, Pei and Xu \cite{pei2017two,pei2017stochastic,pei2017averaging}, Xu and Miao \cite{miao2017strong} also concerned the averaging principles for slow-fast SPDEs.
+In addition, Wang and Roberts \cite{wang2012average}, Pei and Xu \cite{pei2017averaging,pei2020Stochastic,pei2020convergence}, Li \cite{li2019stochastic} and Gao \cite{gao2018averaging,gao2018kuramot,gao2019averaging} also studied the averaging principles for the slow-fast SPDEs.